ubxtool [-? ] [-c

 Makes ubxtool print a usage message and exit.

 Sets the protocol version to use for sending commands.
 Minimum 10 (ublox 5).
-Maximum 29 (u-blox 9).
-Use "ubxtool -p MON-VER" to see the version your GPS supports.
+Use "ubxtool -p MON-VER" to see the version your receiver supports.
+Many newer u-blox receivers will fail silently or oddly if this is not set correctly.

 Coldboot the GPS (UBX-CFG-RST).